Pattie Boyd was the center of rock and roll's most epic love triangle.

 There was a party that same evening.
 Pattie Boyd, Harrison, and Clapton were all in attendance.
 At one point, Clapton nonchalantly went up to his friend and said, “I have to tell you something.
 I’m in love with your wife.”

 Harrison was furious, telling Boyd in a bout of anger to just go off with Clapton.
 She didn’t.
 Instead, she stayed with Harrison for another three years.
 What ultimately made Boyd leave him was the discovery of an affair that Harrison was having.
 In true rock and roll fashion, it was with Maureen Starr, the wife of Beatles drummer Ringo Starr.

-Boyd and Clapton moved in together and married in 1979.
+Pattie Boyd and Eric Clapton moved in together and married in 1979.
 Which could almost, in a weird swinging-sixties-rock-and-roll kind of way, be considered a happy ending.
 Except for the fact that their relationship was also riddled with infidelities and turmoil: alleged affairs on both sides, Clapton’s increasingly alcoholic tendencies, and finally a baby by another woman resulted in a separation in 1987 and a divorce in 1989.

 As dramatic as the situation seemed, Clapton’s friendship with Harrison survived.
 Harrison even said once, “I’d rather she be with him than some dope.”

 When Harrison died in 2001 after a battle with cancer, Clapton was the musical director for the “Concert for George” tribute show.

 As for Boyd, she married a third time in 2015.
 It was her first marriage to a non-musician – Rod Weston, a former property developer.

 If you enjoyed reading about Pattie Boyd, you may also like these surprising stories behind 5 of your favorite Beatles songs.
 Then read about the Beatles in 1957.